chijuiwu/KinectMultiTrack/README.md

-Tiny: Tracking People Using Multiple Kinects
+Tiny: Tracking People with Multiple Kinects
 ======

-This repository is a showcase of my, Chi-Jui Wu, Seniour Honours Project (Dissertation) in the School of Computer Science, University of St Andrews.
+The current work progress of my, Chi-Jui Wu, Seniour Honours Project in the School of Computer Science, University of St Andrews.

-The project is about tracking people and resolving occlusion in realistic environments using multiple Kinects.
+The project is about tracking people and resolving occlusion in realworld environments using multiple Kinects.

-## TODO

-* Code refactoring
-* Report
-* Fix UI lag
-* Fix UI crash/rendering when moving too close to the Kinects
-* Test logging
-* Automate tracking process
-* Extend for angle
-* Accommodate for occlusions
-* User study

 ## Completed